oleksandr-shvets/clonejs-nano/README.md

 Currently, all major browsers have `__proto__` support, except Internet Explorer.
 **This** `clone` **function can be also implemented through** `Object.create` **or function-constructors (JavaScript 1.0 / IE3.0)**.

+### What is the Clone?

+`clone` function produces new objects — Clones.
+**Clone object — this is the lazy shallow copy**, i.e., it is actually not a copy, it's just a reference to the object, with one difference: if you will add/replace any of its properties, it would not affect the cloned object (prototype).
+All JavaScript objects are clones of `Object.prototype` (except itself and objects, created by `Object.create(null)`).

 ### Try the true prototype-based OOP

 With this framework you can easilly create and manipulate objects without constructors, instead of classic js way,